JamaicaNater/Red-To-You/README.md

 csv (AI is fed a CSV)

-pandas (Used in AI)
+pandas (used in AI)

 sklearn (AI Engine)

-mp3_tagger (Gets information from the mp3 files in the mp3 folder
+mp3_tagger (gets information from the mp3 files in the mp3 folder)

 itertools